espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 idf.py create-project my_project_with_components
 ```

-Now inside the `my_project_with_components` folder, let's test the build for the ESP32-C3 (this is the SoC we will use on the example) or any other SoC you are using.
+Now inside the `my_project_with_components` folder, let's test the build for the ESP32-C3 (this is the SoC we are using in the example below).
+However, you can use any other SoC.

 ```bash
 cd my_project_with_components